bitrix24/b24restdocs/api-reference/crm/companies/userfields/crm-company-userfield-get.md

 {% note alert "TO-DO _not exported to prod_" %}

 - parameter types are not specified
-- parameter requirements are not indicated
+- parameter requirements are not specified
 - examples are missing
-- success response is absent
+- success response is missing
-- error response is absent
+- error response is missing

 {% endnote %}